arximboldi/heterarchy/README.md

 ### Usage in the browser

 After cloning or downloading the repository you can build all necessary files with

 > make

-This will create `browser.heterarchy.js` (and `heterarchy.js`) in the `lib/` folder.
+This will create `browser.heterarchy.js` (and `heterarchy.js`)
+in the `lib/` folder.
 Including that file in the browser will result in a global `heterarchy` variable that contains the normally exported functions.

 Since the library requires `underscorejs` you must include it before `heterarchy`.
 The functions that are used from `underscorejs` are (in case you don't need the entire library):

 ```
-head, tail, map, find, some, without, isEmpty, every, memoize, reject, partial, isEqual, reduce
+head, tail, map, find, some, without, isEmpty,
+every, memoize, reject, isEqual, reduce
 ```

 #### Example